-The applicant Mark Hulbert, on behalf of the owner Allen Santos, is requesting Coastal Permit, Variance, and Design Review approval to construct a new 722-square foot single-family residence on a 2,212-square-foot vacant lot.
-The two-story, 24-foot high structure would result in a 32.6% floor area ratio (FAR) and maintain the following setbacks: (1) 9.3 feet from the southerly front property line; (2) 6 feet from the easterly side property line; (3) 6 feet from the westerly side property line; and (4) 10.7 feet from the northerly rear property line.
-Associated site elements would include a carport, rooftop solar panels, septic system, and landscaping.
+The applicant Mark Hulbert, on behalf of the owner Allen Santos, is requesting Coastal Permit and Design Review approval to construct a new 664-square foot single-family residence and 325-square foot attached garage on a 2,212-square-foot vacant lot.
+The two-story, 23.2-foot high structure would result in a 30% floor area ratio (FAR) and maintain the following setbacks: (1) 9.3 feet from the southerly front property line; (2) 6.9 feet from the easterly side property line; (3) 6 feet from the westerly side property line; and (4) 13.5 feet from the northerly rear property line.
+Associated site elements would include rooftop solar panels, septic system, and landscaping.
 A propane tank would be located in the front southeast corner of the property with zero setbacks from the front and side property lines.
 Design Review is required because the proposed project is located within the 25-foot front yard setback on a parcel that is 70% smaller than required in the applicable zoning district.
-A Variance is required since the project would result in a FAR greater than 30%.
+A Variance is not required since the revised project would no longer exceed a 30% FAR.
+Note: The current project incorporates the following revisions from previous plans: 58-square foot reduction in floor area, elimination of the easterly second floor cantilevered deck, reduced overall maximum height by 10 inches, increased rear and east side setbacks, and reduced mass and bulk, particularly on the easterly side property line.
+Additionally, the previously-referred-to carport meets the California Building Code definition of a garage and was modified to meet code requirements.
+Zoning for the proposed site is C-R1 (Coastal Single-family, Residential, 7,500 square foot minimum lot area.